 Start with a cost log

-As a building ages, the HVAC system is rarely replaced as an entire unit.
+As the building ages, the HVAC system is rarely replaced as an entire unit.
 Instead, pieces are repaired and parts are replaced on an as needed basis.
-“If it ain’t broke, don’t fix it” can be the motto of those who pay the bills, which can quickly turn into “if its working okay, wait until it doesn’t work before you do anything about it”.
+“If it isn’t broke, don’t fix it” can be the motto of those who pay the bills, This can which can quickly turn into “if it’s working okay, wait until it doesn’t work before you do anything about it”.

 When equipment begins to cause problems, it’s never a one-time event.
 There are always warning signs along the way.
 A service call here, a repair there, and the maintenance continues time after time trying to keep the whole system working on a budget deemed affordable by the powers that be.

 As the head of building maintenance, instead of being reactionary and approaching management with problems, collect all service receipts and show patterns instead.
 Management makes decisions based on facts.
-When you can show pieces are being repaired over and over again, and that problems often escalate quickly because maintenance isn’t being performed as a service provider suggests, it’s easier for them to see where the true problems lies.
-And to understand how a monthly maintenance plan can benefit them in the long term, protecting their investment from repeated problems, over and over again.
+When you can show pieces are being repaired over and over again, and that problems often escalate quickly because maintenance isn’t being performed as a service provider suggests, it’s easier for them to see where the true problems lie; and to understand how a monthly maintenance plan can benefit them in the long-term, protecting their investment from repeated problems, over and over again.